 The table in the section on permed patents above illustrates just how easy it is for the unit stake to spiral out of control on such wagers.
 If, for example, you went for a permed patent with six selections in it, you would be placing 140 different individual wagers as 20 separate patents.
 Even to £1, that is £140 in total wagered.
 Use permed patents sparingly.

-The each way patent is a superb option, provided the horses included in it all at least break even if they place.
+For those who know what each way betting is and like it, the each way patent is a superb option.
+Provided the horses included in it all at least break even if they place.
 This is determined by their price.
 In races where a quarter of outright betting odds are available for place, the threshold for this is 4/1 (5.00).
 However, in other events where only a fifth of the price pays out on the places, this increases to 5/1 (6.00).
 Be aware of this before putting on an each way patent.

 Yes, patents can make for a good bet if you can find three selections.
 They are all on the same betting slip too.

 Returns from the three singles reflect the prices.
 For the three doubles, you multiply odds for leg to leg for each bet separately.
 The treble is then all prices multiplied together.
 These returns are all added to each other.

 Traditionally, there are seven bets in a patent.
 However, you can add selections and place a permed patent.
 An each way patent is also an option.
 This has 14 wagers in it.

 The difference between a trixie and a patent is the trixie doesn't have the singles in it, leaving four bets instead of seven.
 Three doubles and a treble.